xemexpress/UniMemo/README.md

 #### Roadshow Algorithm

-The system will calculate the Shopping Points and Points of Settlement along the route using the Starting Points and Ending Points provided by the users.
-Users can let the system start roadshow algorithm by two ways:
+<div style="text-align: justify;">The system will calculate the Shopping Points and Points of Settlement along the route using the Starting Points and Ending Points provided by the users.
+Users can let the system start roadshow algorithm by two ways:</div>
 | Way                | Default Starting Point                   | Default Destination      | Set Notification |
 | ------------------ | ---------------------------------------- | ------------------------ | ---------------- |
 | Directional Search | Current location or to enter by yourself | Must enter by yourself   | √                |
 | General Search     | Preset frequent location                 | Preset frequent location | √                |

-The system defines 'extra travel distrance no more than 15 minutes' as 'bypassing' with a speed of 1.25 meters per second.
-Ideal situations will be specially marked:
+<div style="text-align: justify;">The system defines 'extra travel distrance no more than 15 minutes' as 'bypassing' with a speed of 1.25 meters per second.
+Ideal situations will be specially marked:</div>
 | Ideal Situations                                             | Brief Introduction             |
 | ------------------------------------------------------------ | ------------------------------ |
 | Shopping Point & Point of Settlement are <u>approximate</u>  | Settle after purchased         |